 Strength training should be part of an exercise program for most people with diabetes.
 This type of exercise helps increase insulin sensitivity and thus helps to decrease blood glucose.
 Strength training also decreases the gain of abdominal fat.
 It helps increase strength and build muscle mass.
 Muscles help us to burn calories and increase endurance.
 Bone heath is maintained or promoted.
 Strength training helps to decrease the risk for osteoporosis.
 (4,5)

 Do you know how many calories a pound of muscle burns per hour?
-The National Council on Strength and Fitness calculates the number as one pound of muscle burns 4.7 calories per hour during moderate exertion.
+It is calculated that one pound of muscle burns 4.7 calories per hour during moderate exertion.

 It is recommended by the American Diabetes Association (ADA) and the American College of Sports Medicine (ACSM) to do strength training at least 2 times per week.
 This is in addition to aerobic exercise.
 (3,5) As mentioned before, you should work with a professional to set up an exercise program.